BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.1.9 =
+* Remove the old wp_pagenavi dependencies.
+* Fixed an issue with the pagination.
+This issue was created with the new parent page logic.
+* Create a new function to overwrite the pagination

 = 1.1.8 =
 * Fixed an issue with the edit link.
 There was a conflict if the post was actually not created with BuddyForms and if you select display all posts of this post type in the form settings.